-Policies The Educational Committee has suggested this distribution of courses for graduation.
-There will be a total of four required courses including two semesters of Man in the 20th Century, English
+The Educational Policies Committee has suggested this distribution of courses for graduation.
+There will be a total of four required courses including two semesters of Man in the 20th Century, English 101 and English 102.

-In the 20th Century, English 101 and English 102.
-The Distribution Requirements include Science, Language I, Language II, Philosophy, Reli-gion, History, Fine Arts and Social Science for a total of eight courses.
+The Distribution Requirements

+include Science, Language I, Language II, Philosophy, Reli-gion, History, Fine Arts and Social Science for a total of eight courses.

 Two courses in Non-Western Studies will be required.
-Eight courses will be taken in the student's major field, with four courses taken in fields related to the major.
+Eight courses will be taken in student's major field, with four courses taken in fields related to the major.
 Six courses may be taken as electives.